Linux FPAC mini-HOWTO

 # Routes to adjacent nodes

-# Address has 1 to 6 digits, using hierarchy
+# Address is for 1 to 6 digits, using hierarchy

 #